joshwlambert/etsummit/README.md

 2. Perform some cleaning and standardisation to get the 2 datasets at the same scale

-3. Peform some descriptive statistics
+3. Perform some descriptive statistics

 4. Find variables or combination of variables that can be associated with the real dengue incidence using: